pamswi/QA-project/README.md

 By embracing the Agile methodology, I aimed to create a development process that aligns with the evolving nature of software projects.
 This approach not only allows us to accommodate changes effectively but also enhances our ability to deliver a robust and user-centred product.

-Steps taken:
+## Development Stages:
 1. I carefully examined the brief and broken it down into components.
 This allowed me to identify the core features and functionalities required to meet the project's scope

 	understanding the Minimum Viable Product (MVP) was central to this approach as it represents the essential set of features that deliver value to the users while allowing for a rapid launch

-2. in order to stay focused on the core functionality, I set up a Kanban board and split the requirements into user stories, tasks and sprints:
+2. To maintain focus on the essential functionality, I established a Kanban board and categorised the requirements into user stories, tasks, and sprints.

 	**Homepage:** As a user, I want the homepage to be visually appealing, so that I am drawn to explore the website and its offerings.
 	- Design a visually appealing layout for the homepage.